30-Second Overview

 Smart Manufacturing

-- Expected Benefits: 20-30% production efficiency improvement
+- Expected benefits: 20–30% improvement in production efficiency

 Smart Healthcare

-- AI-Assisted Diagnosis: Real-time image analysis and recommendations
+- AI-assisted diagnosis: Real-time image analysis and recommendations

 Smart Transportation

-- Connected Vehicle Applications: V2X communication technology development
+- Connected vehicle applications: V2X communication technology development

-- Drone Delivery: Last-mile logistics for rural areas
+- Drone delivery: Last-mile logistics for rural areas

 Smart Agriculture

-- Smart Fisheries: Marine aquaculture environment monitoring
+- Smart fisheries: Offshore aquaculture environment monitoring

-- Agricultural Product Traceability: Blockchain combined with 5G tracking
+- Agricultural product traceability: Blockchain combined with 5G tracking

-Private Network Construction and Business Models
+Private Network Deployment and Business Models

-Private Network Construction Models:
+Private Network Deployment Models:

 Business Model Innovation: